|

 Disallow: /~john/

-Some Rules: - Specify one subdirectory per line.
+- Specify one subdirectory per line.

 - The above example would stop robots from crawling the cgi-bin, print-friendly, and ~john directories.